2025

 • Reviewed several research papers to understand how these methods work, their use cases, limitations, risks, etc.

-• A POC isn't used in production, so it was a nice opportunity to learn a new language :)
+• Implemented a small POC with Rust 🦀 as it's extremely CPU-efficient and a POC isn't used in production, so it was a nice opportunity to learn a new language :)

 2023